SunGard-Labs/sg-protractor-tools/example/README.md

 # SunGard Protractor Tools Demo Application

-This basic Angular application showcases the usage of `sg-protractor-tools` for writing end-to-end tests with Protractor.
+This basic Angular application showcases the usage of `fis-protractor-tools` for writing end-to-end tests with Protractor.
 The test cases may be found in the [test/e2e](test/e2e) folder.

 Notice the special settings in [protractor.conf.js](protractor.conf.js) regarding the required arguments/flags Google Chrome needs to be started with.